davidvonthenen/proposals/2017_CLOUDNATIVE_KUBECON/MicroservicesJourney.md

 A Microservices Journey using Jaeger Tracing in Kubernetes

 **Please provide your abstract:**
 This talk covers my journey on implementing Jaeger tracing in Microservices running in Kubernetes.
 We will discuss some of the interesting hurdles and roadblocks that I encountered during implementation.
 There are a number of interesting considerations that Kubernetes poses due to the way routing and service discovery is handled.
-These considerations also change between versions of Kubernetes where in certain configuration you may or may not have an optimal implementation.
+These considerations also change between versions of Kubernetes where in certain configurations you may or may not have an optimal implementation.

 **Experience Level:**
 Intermediate